 Wall Street: Most advice on the internet is also bogus.
-Primarily written by people who no longer work in the industry or do not even work in a front office position.
+Primarily written by people who have never worked in a front office position.

 1) Do not bother spending $500+ on financial modeling courses.
 Wall Street has company specific templates and if you process instead of learn how to model… You will make significantly more mistakes than you should (unable to think and are simply going through the motions).